ImpulseAdventure/GUIslice-Builder/README.md

 ### Release History

 #### Changes for 0.13.b011
+The Listbox edit list items dialog (entered by pressing '...' in its property tab) now has Move Up and Down for reordering items.
+You could and still can simply select a row and drag then drop to a new location but the new move commands will make it clearer.

 ##### Bug Fixes
  - Bug No. 127 Incorrect visual display width for ListBox without scrollbar
  - Bug No. 128 Fatal error when ctrl-c copy then paste element selected in treeview
  - Bug No. 129 Fatal error when pasting after undo of copy element
  - Bug No. 130 Random duplicate key and enum collisions of UI elements
+ - Bug No. 131 Enhancement - add move up and move down commands to Listbox edit items dialog

  #### Changes for 0.13.b010